RyanGutenkunst/dadi/doc/user-guide/inbreeding.md

 		return fs

 <p><strong>Listing 10 Diploid-Tetraploid Isolation Model</strong>: An ancestral population splits at time <code>T</code> into a diploid (pop 1) and autotetraploid (pop 2) population of sizes <code>nu1</code> and <code>nu2</code>, respectively.
 The populations have separate inbreeding coefficients <code>F1</code> and <code>F2</code></p>

+One important thing to note about modeling inbred individuals is that <strong>you cannot use projection on your data</strong>.
+Because inbreeding is manifested as excess homozygosity in an individuals genome, we need to make sure that the effects of inbreeding aren't erased by randomly sampling chromosomes from the population.
+If you are starting with a VCF file, there is now a function to read in data from that file to make a frequency spectrum while also allowing for subsampling individuals.
+This is the preferred way to downsample individuals, especially in the case when there is inbreeding.